Somaliland: Languages

 Many people in Somaliland speak at least two of the three national languages: Somali, Arabic and English, although the rate of bilingualism is lower in rural areas.
-Article 6 of the Constitution of 2001 designates the official language of Somaliland to be Somali, though Arabic is a mandatory subject in school and is used in mosques around the region and English is spoken and taught in schools.
+Article 6 of the Constitution of 2001 designates the official language of Somaliland to be Somali.
+However Arabic is a mandatory subject in schools and is used in mosques around the region; and English is spoken and taught in schools and higher education establishments, particularly from secondary school and above.
+This curriculum structure presents a number of challenges, given the various access barriers to education.

-The Somali language is the mother tongue of the Somali people, the nation's most populous ethnic group.
-It is a member of the Cushitic branch of the Afro-Asiatic language family, and its nearest relatives are the Oromo, Afar and Saho languages.
+The Somali language is the mother tongue of the Somali people, the indigenous nation of the country.
+Somali is a member of the Cushitic branch of the Afro-Asiatic language family.
 Somali is the best documented of the Cushitic languages, with academic studies of it dating from before 1900.

 Northern Somali is the main dialect spoken in the country, in contrast to Benadiri Somali which is the main dialect spoken in Somalia.